Australians have had a taste of discount supermarket shopping – and now they want more of it, a new Canstar Blue survey has found.

-Our survey of 3,000 adults found that 85% agreed with the statement: “I believe the presence of ALDI is good for Australian consumers.”
-And not content with just one discount store, 74% said they would like to see another supermarket chain like ALDI open in Australia.
+The survey of just over 3,000 adults across the country found that 86% believe the presence of ALDI is good for Australian consumers, while 74% said they would like to see another discount supermarket chain open in Australia.

-In addition, 59% of respondents agreed that they would shop at a discount supermarket store if one opened near to where they live.
-That number jumped to 77% in South Australia and 80% in Western Australia where the first ALDI stores are expected to open in the first quarter of 2016.
+In addition, 82% of respondents said they would shop at a discount supermarket if one opened near to where they live.

 The ALDI effect